dplocki/podcast-downloader/README.md

 Set by `download_all_from_feed`.

-### Only last
+### Download last

 The script will download only the last episode from the feed.
-It is a good approach when you wish to start listening the podcast.
 It is also default approach of the script.

 Set by `download_last`.

 ### Download last n episodes

-The script will download exactly given number of episodes from the feed.
+The script will download exactly the given number of episodes from the feed.

 Set by `download_last_n_episodes`.
-The *n* must be replaced by number of episodes, which you wanted to have downloaded.
-For example: `download_last_5_episodes` means that five last episodes will be downloaded.
+The *n* must be replaced by a number of episodes, which you wanted to have downloaded.
+For example: `download_last_5_episodes` means that five most recent episodes will be downloaded.

 ### Download all from n days

-The script will download all episodes which appear in last *n* days.
-I can be use when you are downloading on regular schedule.
+The script will download all episodes which appear in recent *n* days.
+It can be use when you are downloading on regular schedule.
 The *n* number is given within the setup value: `download_from_n_days`.
 For example: `download_from_3_days` means download all episodes from last 3 days.

 ### Download all episode since last excepted